 2022 Integrated Report

 The Clean Water Act (CWA) requires Michigan to prepare a biennial report on the quality of its water resources as the principal means of conveying water quality protection/monitoring information to the United States Environmental Protection Agency (USEPA) and the United States Congress.
 The Integrated Report satisfies the listing requirements of Section 303(d) and the reporting requirements of Section 305(b) and 314 of the CWA.
 The Section 303(d) list includes Michigan water bodies that are not attaining one or more designated use and require the establishment of Total Maximum Daily Loads (TMDLs) to meet and maintain Water Quality Standards.
 The 2022 Integrated Report was submitted to the USEPA on May 16, 2022.
-Final Approval of the 2022 303(d) list is pending review by the USEPA.
+Final Approval of the 2022 303(d) list was received from the USEPA on June 14, 2022.

 - Download the complete and final 2022 report.